 Explore the options below to learn more about using Canvas.
 There are options to learn online or face-to-face and ways to learn on your own, through self-paced options, or in structured workshops or multi-session courses.
 Use as many options as you'd like to get an overview of features and tools, learn about specific tasks in Canvas, or refresh what you learned.
 Questions about specific training areas or how to get started?
 Contact your friendly FCLT team with your questions.

 Looking for how to troubleshoot a problem you have in Canvas?
 Try our Need Help in Canvas page.

 Take advantage of the California Community College's Professional Learning Network (PLN) Free resources include Lynda.com and Skillsoft.com courses that may interest you.

 - Log in to the portal and go to the Employee tab.
-Locate the Professional Learning Network box and click on the link to Get Started.
+Locate the CCC Vision Resource Center box.

 - Click on "Log In" in the upper right corner then fill out the "Register" form to create your account.
 If you've already created an account, you can simply log in with your credentials here.

 - Go the the "Learn" tab on the home page and select "Learner Home" or "Browse for Training" from the pull-down menu

 Canvas workshops are facilitated by FCLT staff and are scheduled throughout the year.
 You can find and sign up to attend current offerings by going to the POD calendar and searching for Canvas workshops.
 Most workshops are eligible for Professional Growth Increment credit (pending).
 Before every spring and fall semester a full-day Canvas Pre-Semester Intensive offers a way to learn more about Canvas and get your courses polished up for the semester ahead.
 Offerings during the semester include an introductory workshop (Introduction to Canvas) and workshops on main features of Canvas including how to design courses, use communication tools, set up the main assignment types, and use the grading tools and gradebook.